-- 10.16.7.
-Following the completion of the re-examination the examiners may recommend5 that: - a) the candidate be awarded the degree; - b) the candidate be awarded the degree subject to minor amendments being made to the thesis (see section 10.16.8); - c) the candidate be not awarded the degree and be not permitted to be re-examined (see sections 10.16.12 and 10.16.13); or - d) in the case of a PhD examination, the candidate be awarded the degree of MPhil subject to the presentation of the thesis amended to the satisfaction of the examiners. - 10.16.8.
-Where the examiners are satisfied that the candidate has in general reached the standard required for the degree, but consider that the thesis requires some minor amendments and corrections not so substantial as to call for a revised submission, and recommend that the degree be awarded subject to the candidate amending the thesis to the satisfaction of the internal and/or the external examiner(s) (see section 10.16.7.b)), they shall indicate in writing the amendments and corrections required.
+- 10.16.8.
+Where the examiners are satisfied that the candidate has in general reached the standard required for the degree, but consider that the thesis requires some minor amendments and corrections not so substantial as to call for a revised submission, and recommend that the degree be awarded subject to the candidate amending the thesis to the satisfaction of the internal and/or the external examiner(s) (see section 10.16.7.b), they shall indicate in writing the amendments and corrections required.
 The amendments shall normally be submitted within three months of the oral examination.
+At the point of submission, the principal supervisor will be expected to confirm that the revised thesis has been amended as required.
 The examiners will determine whether the revised submission needs to be seen by one or all of the examiners and the specified examiner(s) will be required to submit a statement to the Secretary of the University Research Degrees Sub-Committee to indicate that the amendments and corrections made are satisfactory. - 10.16.9.
 Where the examiners' recommendations are not unanimous, the University Research Degrees Sub-Committee may: - a) accept a majority recommendation (provided that the majority recommendation includes at least one external examiner); - b) accept the recommendation of the external examiner; or - c) require the appointment of an additional external examiner. - 10.16.10.
 Where an additional external examiner is appointed under section 10.16.9.c), they shall prepare an independent preliminary report on the basis of the thesis and, if considered necessary, may conduct a further oral examination.
 The examiner should not be informed of the recommendations of the other examiners.
 On receipt of the report from the additional examiner the University Research Degrees Sub-Committee shall complete the examination as set out in section 10.11.6. - 10.16.11.
 A further examination in addition to the oral examination may be requested by the examiners.
 In such cases the approval of the University Research Degrees Sub-Committee shall be sought without delay.
-Where such an examination is arranged following an oral examination, it shall normally be held within two calendar months of the oral examination unless the University Research Degrees Sub-Committee permits otherwise.
+Where such an examination is arranged following an oral examination, it shall normally be held within two calendar months of the oral examination unless the University Research Degrees Sub-Committee permits otherwise. - 10.16.12.

-5 Examiners may indicate informally their recommendation on the result of the examination to the candidate but they shall make it clear that the decision rests with the University Research Degrees Sub-Committee.

-- 10.16.12.
 In the case of re-examination under section 10.16.3.b), where the examiners are of the opinion that the thesis is so unsatisfactory that no useful purpose would be served by conducting an oral examination, they may recommend that the University Research Degrees Sub-Committee dispense with the oral examination and not award the degree under section 10.16.7.c) (see also section 10.16.13). - 10.16.13.
 Where the University Research Degrees Sub-Committee decides that the degree be not awarded, the examiners shall prepare an agreed statement of the deficiencies of the thesis and the reason for their recommendation, which shall be sent to the candidate by the Secretary of the University Research Degrees Sub-Committee.